ryrob30/mobile-services.en/help/using/gs/c-mob-roles-and-permissions.md

 ### Analytics Admin

-* All User & Mobile App Admin Permissions
+* All User and Mobile App Admin Permissions
 * Create App with new report suite
 * Delete App from Mobile Services